Baked Scotch eggs combine two of my favorite keto protein foods – meatballs and hard boiled eggs. They are easy to make, portable and delicious!

 - Place the beef balls on the prepared wire rack.
 Spray them with olive oil and sprinkle the tops with paprika – this will give them a nice color in addition to flavor.

 - Bake the Scotch eggs until browned on the outside and done to your liking on the inside – I like my ground beef pink in the middle, so I bake them for 20 minutes.
 If you prefer yours more done, loosely cover the Scotch eggs with foil after 20 minutes and continue baking for 5-10 more minutes.

-- Allow to rest 5-10 minutes before serving.
+- Allow the baked Scotch eggs to rest 5-10 minutes before serving.
 Leftovers are very tasty cold, with some hot sauce or mustard.
-In fact, Scotch eggs make a perfect picnic food, or portable snack.
+In fact, baked Scotch eggs make a perfect picnic food, or portable snack.